Malevo Ferreyra: Laguna de Robles

 On October 10 of 1991, in Laguna de Robles, a rural locality in the northern area of Tucumán, three presumed criminals were found murdered.
 Their names were José "Coco" Menéndez, Hugo "Yegua Verde" Vera and Ricardo "El Pelao" Andrada.
 Ferreyra argued that the victims had been killed in an armed clash and formed part of a dangerous gang of robbers.
 In November of that same year, he accused some other high-ranking officers of misappropriation of public funds.
 These same police officers would, the day after the accusations, discharge him from the force.
 He was later accused of executing the three victims of the Laguna de Robles murders, and on December 9 he handed himself over to justice.

 The trial started on November 26, 1993.
-He was found guilty on December 14, but escaped the Courthouse by threatening to blow himself and the other people present in the room with a grenade he had brought hidden somewhere.
+He was found guilty on December 14, but escaped the Courthouse by threatening to blow himself and the other people present in the room up with a grenade he had brought hidden somewhere.
 79 days later he was surrounded by federal forces in Zorro Muerto, in the neighboring province of Santiago del Estero.
 He was sent to Villa Urquiza prison, where he was supposed to spend 20 years. but was set free much sooner.
 The governor of Tucumán at the time, Antonio Domingo Bussi, was a former military officer who had taken part in the Process of National Reorganization and was fond of Malevo, so he reduced his sentence in 1996.

 Later life and death

 He would spend the rest of his life living in his property in San Andrés, a few kilometers from his place of birth.
-In 2008, during the trials for crimes against humanity that took place during the Kirchnerism government, he was again prosecuted for crimes he had supposedly committed during the Dirty War.
-On November 21, Gendarmería Nacional was sent to his house to arrest him.
+In 2008, during trials for crimes against humanity that took place during the Kirchnerist government, he was again prosecuted for crimes he had allegedly committed during the Dirty War.
+On November 21, Gendarmería Nacional were sent to his house to arrest him.
 He climbed up a water tower and was followed by a TV camera crew from national news broadcaster Crónica TV.
-As he saw he had been surrounded by about 20 policemen, and with no intention of going back to prison, he took a gun and shot himself in the head.
+Realizing he had been surrounded by about 20 policemen, and intent on avoiding imprisonment, he shot himself in the head.
 He had stated earlier that day that he would take any measure in order not to go to jail again.
-When asked if he was capable of killing himself, he said he'd do "Just like Hannibal".
-TV cameras captured this moment from a very close distance, as he was being interviewed and took this decision totally unexpectedly.
-His death was broadcast to the whole nation.
+During an interview shortly before his death, he hinted that he was going to commit suicide, saying that he would do "like Hannibal".
+TV cameras captured this moment from a very close distance, as he was being interviewed and took this decision unexpectedly.
+His death was broadcast to the entire nation of Argentina.
 He was survived by his wife and children.